rasikasrimal/Spaced-Repetition-App/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please email `security@spacedrepetition.app` with the details.
+If you discover a security vulnerability, please email `rasikasrimal.contact@gmail.com` with the details.
 Include:

 - A description of the vulnerability and potential impact.
 - Steps to reproduce the issue.